…because the alternative is a lot less fun!

 (5×7 birthday card now available at Joana Miranda Studio at Etsy.)

-Tagged as balloons, birthday, black and red, bob, champagne, Copic Sketch markers, drawing, fashionista, festive, greeting card, illustration, LBD, party, party girl, party hat, polka dot A-line coat, red heels, Stabilo fine line pens, whimsical
+Tagged as balloons, birthday, black and red, bob, champagne, Copic Sketch markers, Drawing, fashionista, festive, Greeting Cards, illustration, Josephine, LBD, marker and ink illustration, party, party girl, party hat, polka dot A-line coat, red heels, Stabilo fine line pens, whimsical

 Too cute! 😉